Advertisements

 University of Kiel 120.00 8,149.20

-Asides from these fees, another mandated expense for students studying in Germany is the health insurance charge.
+Asides these fees, another mandated expense for students studying in Germany is health insurance charge.
 The cost of this varies but it is usually around the range of €100 per month or less.
-Asides from these, the school may charge registration fees, cultural contribution, et cetera.
+Asides these, the school may charge registration fees, cultural contribution, et cetera.
 We recommend doing more research as per the university cost fee for your preferred school of choice.

 3. Cost Of Living In Germany